dastrobu/AccelerateArray/README.md

 ### Dependencies

 There are no dependencies on macOS apart from the Accelerate framework, which is installed by default.
-Since Accelerate is also include din iOS and other Apple Platforms, this package should run on all Apple plattforms.
+Since Accelerate is also included in iOS and other Apple Platforms, this package should run on all Apple plattforms.

 ## Examples